Sometimes you just want to escape! Thinking about wild camping can be more fun than the actual experience…unless you get the equipment right.

 There are also Tentsile tents, which need three trees to keep them taut.
 They look great (though not a cheap option).
 We haven’t been able to try them out yet, so can’t recommend at the moment.
 Our concern would be that they’re not so discreet and quick to set up.

 Remember, though, that nearly all bivi bags will have some condensation in them come morning.
 It’s one of the reasons we like the hammock and tarp option better.
-Though read on for Aqua Quest’s West Coast and Lawson’s Blue Ridge recommendations – both bivi tents with lots of airflow.
+Though read on to the end to hear why we REALLY love the Aqua Quest’s West Coast for getting around that problem.

 The reason it gets our vote is the side entry zip and the option to have just the mosquito mesh between you and the sky.
 Fully waterproof, of course, and there’s a transparent window so you don’t feel buried when you’re fully zipped in.
 The foot area did get damp with condensation, but this is common to all bivvies.